Table of Contents

 1. Start an Instagram Account

 There were 800 million monthly users of Instagram as of September 2017.
-While the network may be the most-popular among millennials and younger members of Generation Z, you shouldn’t write it off just because you’re B2B or targeting older buyer personas.
+While the network may be the most popular among millennials and younger members of Generation Z, you shouldn’t write it off just because you’re B2B or your target audience is a little older.
 59 percent of daily users are 25 years or older.
+As a low-investment platform that offers access to literally millions of consumers, Instagram has a place in virtually every business's brand awareness strategy.

 Build brand awareness on Instagram by: